jankrepl/pychubby/docs/source/basic_example.rst

 To see all currently available actions go to :ref:`gallery`.

-To create an animation of the action we can use the :code:`visualize` module.
+To create an animation of the action we can use the :code:`visualization` module.

 .. code-block:: python

-	from pychubby.visualize import create_animation
+	from pychubby.visualization import create_animation

 	ani = create_animation(df, img) # the displacement field and the original image